Rating based on our GenoPalate review

 - Reasonable price.

-- You can upload 23andMe data and Ancestry data.
-Or purchase their genetic test.
+- You can upload 23andMe data and Ancestry data, or purchase Genopalate’s genetic test.

 - An easy to access the report through an online account.

 - One of the smaller DNA sites and less reviewed than other genetic testing companies.

 - Unable to upload raw DNA data files from genetic testing sites other than 23andMe and Ancestry.

 - Unable to download raw DNA data that was produced by Genopalate.